 I think we can all agree – there’s nothing like waking up in a small Tuscan village.
-Let alone, waking up in luxury.
+More specifically, there is nothing like waking up in luxury.

-And with plenty of open common-space areas, you’ll find yourself swapping stories over aperitivo with other trendy vacationers.
+With plenty of open common areas, you’ll find yourself swapping stories over aperitivo with other trendy vacationers.

-Not only are you in for a luxurious night’s sleep, but also be prepared for a 5-star dining experience.
+Not only are you in for a luxurious night’s sleep, but you’re also in for a 5-star dining experience.

 Walking into The Townhouse Caffe, you’ll be greeted by none other than the chefs who are hard at work behind the open kitchen.
-Before you even take your seat, you get a glimpse of the gourmet food that’s about to hit your palate.
+Before you even take your seat, you can catch a glimpse of the gourmet food that’s about to hit your palate.

-Whether you’re sitting inside or in the cosy outdoor patio, you’re right alongside the hotel’s beautiful garden, where much of the ingredients come from.
+Whether you’re sitting inside or on the cosy outdoor patio, you’re right alongside the hotel’s beautiful garden, where many of the ingredients come from.
 The menu is Tuscan-inspired with a heavy focus on fresh seasonal vegetables.